|Tim Roufs||extended search|

 That was an ironwood medicine.
 That's good medicine; it purifies your blood.
 It thins out your blood, and with that your heart works good.

 That's how my namesake Gay-báy-bI-náyss came to help me when I was sick.
 He told me, "You shall not leave this earth.(11) I'll give you a name.
 You shall be my namesake.
 I give you part of my power of life.
 I shall give and you shall receive.
 You're my namesake."

-I felt better because I was meditated by Old Man Rice, and from that time on my friends and relatives called me Gay-báy-bI-náyss.
+I felt better because I was meditated by Old Man Ryan, and from that time on my friends and relatives called me Gay-báy-bI-náyss.

-My brother who was born a year before me was called Nah-gáh-nab.
+My brother, who was born a year or two before me, was called Nah-gáh-nab.
 I came back of him, and after eight years a treaty payment came.
 My mother went to the Indian office in Ashland(12) and told the federal agent, "My boy's name is Gay-báy-bI-náyss.
 That's his Indian name."

 "No," they told her, "it's something else in the book.
 It says Nah-gáh-nab is his birth name, Nah-gáh-nab, 'Head-One-Sitting-Down.'
 That's his birth name.
 That's Federal."

 "So we'll leave it that way," my mother told the agent.
 "It's all the same blood anyhow."